411 Westheimer, Houston Texas

 - I am linked with Sanaa at dVerse

-- I am also linked with Rommy at the Friday Writings #47 at
+- Click here to read other writings of the Beat Generation - I am also linked with Rommy at the Friday Writings #47 at

 - This is mostly true, The Coffee House for my experience was in Huntsville Alabama.
 I did get drafted later, then I didn't wear Peace Symbol buttons but I did have a gold and large Peace Symbol necklace which had been given to me.